Drug handling: Changes with age

-Pharmacokinetic and pharmacodynamic changes in the elderly may lead to altered drug response.
+Pharmacokinetic and pharmacodynamic changes in older patients may lead to altered drug response.
 All aspects of pharmacokinetics (absorption, distribution, metabolism and excretion) may be affected, although clinically significant effects due to changes in oral absorption are rare.Changes in drug distribution with ageing are due to:

-• Differences in body composition in the elderly (e.g. reduced body water and increased body fat).
+• Differences in body composition in older patients (e.g. reduced body water and increased body fat)

-Renal excretion of drugs may be reduced in the elderly due to a decrease in kidney size and loss of functioning glomeruli.
+Renal excretion of drugs may be reduced in older patients due to a decrease in kidney size and loss of functioning glomeruli.
 Actual renal impairment on top of age-related reductions in function will obviously make drug clearance even worse.
-Note that elderly patients may have a normal plasma creatinine but still have a reduced creatinine clearance.
+Note that older patients may have a normal plasma creatinine but still have a reduced creatinine clearance.
 Their decreased muscle mass produces less creatinine which can be balanced out by a decreased renal clearance, resulting in plasma levels within the normal range.
 Reduced renal excretion is particularly significant for drugs with a narrow therapeutic index (e.g. digoxin).

 There are also pharmacodynamic changes with age such as an increased sensitivity to the sedating or hypotensive effects of medicines.